-Special thanks are also extended to Tamu Green, Ph.D., who served as a consultant to support the Commission staff in developing this plan and enhancing our learning opportunities.
-Dr. Green met with the team every other week for more than a year, providing supplemental training and creating a safe and brave space for staff to discuss racial equity.
+Special thanks are also given to Tamu Green, PhD, who served as a consultant to support the team in developing of this plan and enhancing learning opportunities.
+Dr. Green met with the team every other week for over a year to provide supplemental training and to create a safe and brave space for staff to discuss racial equity with colleagues.